Mount St. Catherine Forest Reserve: Hiking and trails

 Hiking in the Mt.
-St. Catherine Forest Reserve is diverse, including three steep, rugged routes to the top of the cloud forest and the Mount Saint Catherine summit, recreational strolling areas in scenic agroforestry settings, and challenging river trekking to geothermal features and waterfalls.
+St. Catherine Forest Reserve offers diverse experiences.
+There are three steep, rugged routes to the top of the cloud forest and the Mount Saint Catherine summit, recreational strolling areas in scenic agroforestry settings, and challenging river trekking to geothermal features and waterfalls.
 The trail system leading to the forest reserve and continuing to an extent within limits of the reserve are based on old estate roads and tracks established to service crop production in the past and are generally well maintained (hiking level is easy).
 These may be considered more of a walk on gentle hills along a hard packed trail over a short distance (1 h or less).
-The main trails starting at the foot of the mountain towards the summit vary in their levels of difficulty (moderate to difficult, 3+ hours).
+The main trails starting at the foot of the mountain towards the summit vary in their difficulty levels (moderate to difficult, 3+ hours).
 The moderate sections of these main trails cover steep terrain with much elevation gain, at times over rocky and muddy parts, but are generally well worn and free of encumbering vegetation.
 The difficult sections of these main trails may be technically challenging (e.g. requiring the use of hands) with considerable elevation gain, often over steep rocky and muddy terrain, and would not be completed unless one is in good physical condition.
-Secondary trails exist off these main trails (only used in hunting) and requires bushwhacking and route-finding skills to navigate.
+Secondary trails exist off these main trails (only used in hunting) and require bushwhacking and route-finding skills to navigate.